0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/openvpn-server.md

 ### Bash Script for UserData

-And this is the whole Bash script file that you have to copy and past in the UserData field when you start the instacne for the first time.
+And this is the whole Bash script file that you have to copy and past in the UserData field when you start the instacne for the first time – to enable resiliance.
 Make srue to replace the values in all CAPS, with the real data.

 ```bash
 #!/bin/bash